upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 Current synthetic tests cover:

-- Mega forms excluded by default and included only when allowed.
+- Mega forms excluded by default and included only when allowed, including CFRU/DPE identity examples such as Mega Charizard X/Y.
 - GMax forms excluded by default and included only when allowed, including CFRU/DPE identity examples such as GMax Pikachu, Charizard, Venusaur, Blastoise, Meowth, and Eevee.
 - Alolan Vulpix excluded by Gen1-only without regional override.